grzesieku401/htmlfirstrepetition/readme.md

-This repository contains files from my html language repetition.
+This is repository for files from my html language repetition.

+It contains few pages that are using basic html elements.